Category Overview

 Project Highlights

-The Department of Fish and Wildlife will use this grant to conserve 110 acres of sagebrush-steppe and grasslands surrounded by the Golden Doe Unit of the Methow Wildlife Area.
-The land is home to large, year-round populations and seasonal concentrations of mule deer as well as black bears, coyotes, and golden eagles.
-The potential for development here is high.
-The Golden Doe Unit has little public access.
-This purchase would provide much and improved access to the area.
+The Washington Department of Fish and Wildlife used this grant to purchase about 73 acres of shrubsteppe and grassland habitat to add to the Golden Doe Unit of the Methow Wildlife Area.
+The property supports large, year-round populations and seasonal concentrations of mule deer as well as black bears, coyotes, golden eagles and numerous sagebrush-obligate species.
+The primary conservation opportunity provided by this project is protection of shrubsteppe habitat.